unparalleled-js/docs-1/connectors/zendesk/create-relationship-record-action.md

 # Zendesk - Create relationship record action

 Zendesk allows you to configure custom objects to model, store, and retrieve objects that are not native to Zendesk (e.g. Tickets, Users, Organization).
-You can also configure custom relationships to define how objects are associated.
-Find out more about [here](/connectors/zendesk/custom objects.md).
+You can also configure custom relationships to define how objects are related.
+Find out more about [here](/connectors/zendesk/custom-objects.md).

 This action creates a single relationship record between two objects.
 For this action to execute successfully, the recipe has to find existing object records in your Zendesk instance.